 |Timberland in the process of certification in accordance with the FSC and/or PEFC||3 355||3|

 |Land that is sustainably managed in accordance with the FSC and/or PEFC, but that cannot be certifie||98||0|

-More about the AP2’s investments in timberland and farmland in the Fund’s Annual and Sustainability Report.
+More about the AP2’s investments in timberland and farmland in the Fund’s Sustainability Reports.